Rick Santorum's views on homosexuality: Campaign for a "santorum" neologism

-Dan Savage, a widely syndicated columnist who was offended by Santorum's remarks, hosted a contest in his Savage Love column for readers to create a definition for "santorum".
+Dan Savage, a widely syndicated columnist and LGBT+ rights activist who was offended by Santorum's remarks, hosted a contest in his Savage Love column for readers to create a definition for "santorum".
 He created a website, spreadingsantorum.com, for the winning definition, "The frothy mix of lube and fecal matter that is sometimes the byproduct of anal sex".
 This became a top internet search result for santorum in 2003, displacing the Senator's official website on many search engines, including Google, Yahoo!
 Search, and Bing.
 "Some observers even suggested [the neologism] may have contributed to Santorum’s crushing 18-point defeat in his 2006 campaign against Bob Casey."

 In 2011, during his presidential campaign, Santorum requested Google's assistance to end the return of certain search results, but Google said there was nothing it could do.
-As of 2019, Savage's santorum.com remains the top result of a Google search for "santorum".
+As late as 2019, Savage's santorum website remained the top result of a Google search for "santorum".
+Savage's ownership of the site has since lapsed.